Policy and Disclaimer | Travel Photography Guru Website and Blog

 I don’t believe myself to be particularly brand centric except, of course, when it comes to Apple.
 Given that I can’t get what I currently need from Leica, I’d say that, when it comes to Canon, Nikon or Sony, the doors are always open.
 Though, for many folks, I believe the Nikon menu system is terribly over complicated.
 The good news is that some of their most recent models are beginning to incorporate what, to my mind, are more straightforward menus.

 Over the years I've learned to understand that there is no perfect camera, only the right camera for you at particular stages of your journey.
 Assignments, styles and trends change with time.
-Over the last few years I've photographed much more architecture and wildlife than I could have imagined several years earlier.
+Not so long ago I found myself photographing much more architecture and wildlife than I could have imagined doing several years earlier.
 The types of camera, lenses and techniques required to photograph architecture and wildlife are so different its pretty hard to say that any one camera is perfect.
 The trick is to choose carefully and then learn to love and appreciate what you have.
 And I guess that advice is not just for photographers.

 Your Own Responsibility